morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule T24: Other techs will never read the manual. - /u/morriscox

 **Rule T24A**: Neither will you. - /u/morriscox

+#### Rule T25 - Your fellow techs will expect you to be their tech support. /u/AWetYeti

 **Rule T568A**: white green, green, white orange, blue, white blue, orange, white brown, brown - /u/ABCDwp